stephenreid321/stephenreid/app/markdown/bio.md

 Stephen Reid is a transdisciplinary technologist and coach devoted to the flourishing of Life on Earth who has trained in the fields of AI/ML, complexity science, physics, transformative coaching, meditation and plant medicine.
 Current projects include:

-- teaching the [Introduction to AI](https://dandelion.events/e/intro-to-ai) online course in September/October
+- teaching the [Introduction to AI](https://dandelion.events/e/intro-to-ai-jan-2024) online course
 - co-facilitating the [Futurecraft Residency](https://dandelion.events/e/futurecraft-brave-earth) at [Brave Earth](https://www.braveearth.com/) in Costa Rica in December
 - leading the development of the [Dandelion](https://dandelion.earth/) platform for regenerative events and co-created gatherings as part of not-for-profit worker co-op [Symbiota](https://symbiota.coop/)